YounesKhamouna/YounesKhamouna.github.io/_posts/2024-01-05-Covid19database.md

 </pre>

 ## Conclusion
-This project SQL highlights the critical insights that can be derived from well-structured SQL queries in understanding public health crises.
+This project highlights the critical insights that can be derived from well-structured SQL queries in understanding public health crises.